aadvikmazumdar/CIFAR_10_Classification/README.md

 # CIFAR_10_Classification
-A simple model using CNN to predict one of the images
+A simple CNN to predict one of the images from the dataset containing 10 different categories to predict from.